reverse-core/REVERSE/README.md

 <h5 align="center"><b>DESCRIPTION</b></h5>

 > [!NOTE]
-> ##### All the obfuscators are belongs to their copyright owner, and this use is in accordance with the terms and conditions of the copyright holder.
+> ****All the obfuscators are belongs to their copyright owner, and this use is in accordance with the terms and conditions of the copyright holder****.